neutrons/inspired/README.md

    ![image](https://github.com/cyqjh/inspired/assets/105002220/c7b2f0d7-6c0c-4b18-b734-01cf3e018ac7)
    ![image](https://github.com/cyqjh/inspired/assets/105002220/48df97f2-79da-4c68-b1a1-a601224bef51)

-   To automatically mount this folder, you may add the above command line to the end of the ~/.bashrc file.
-You can use vim, or if you are not familiar with vim, run

-   `featherpad ~/.bashrc`

-   This will open a GUI text editor.
-Add the command line to the end of the file and save it.

-   Finally, to skip typing the password for the `sudo mount` command, run

-   `sudo visudo`
+   To automatically run this command in the future when you start the VM, you may add it to the crontab file by running:

+   `crontab -e`

-   Add the following line to the end of the file
+   If asked to choose an editor and you are not sure, select nano.
+Add the following line to the end of the crontab file:

-   `inspired ALL=(ALL) NOPASSWD: /usr/bin/mount`
+   `@reboot echo "inspired" | sudo -S mount -t vboxsf -o rw,uid=1000,gid=1000 inspired_cwd /home/inspired/cwd`

-   Press Ctrl+S to save and Ctrl+X to exit.
-Now this folder will be automatically mounted in the future when you run the VM on this computer.
+   Press Ctrl+S to save and Ctrl+X to exit (if using nano).
+This folder will now be automatically mounted when you run the VM on this computer.

 7. Go to the shared folder (create a subfolder if needed) and run: